×

 We asked people in Canada if they could share any humorous cultural blunders they commited.
 They wrote:

 "It is important to be mindful of cultural customs and taboos when interacting with people in Canada.
 For example, it is polite to address people by Mr., Mrs., or Miss, or another formal title, rather than only using first names.
 Additionally, it is important to respect customs like not discussing politics or religion in public or being overly loud in conversation.
 When eating with others, it is important to wait to be served before beginning to eat.
-Finally, as a visitor, it is important to be aware of Canadian holidays and not assume holidays celebrated in other countries are celebrated in Canada," explained one person living in Canada.
+Finally, as a visitor, it is important to be aware of Canadian holidays and not assume holidays celebrated in other countries are celebrated in Canada," said one expat in Canada.

 "The "embarrassing" blunder we committed is actually leaving our dandelions in the garden because we like them.
 It's one of the few flowers children are actually allowed to pick in abundance.
 However, according to several of my friends, it is actually "asocial" to have dandelions in your garden because you "contaminate" the gardens around you and trouble your neighbours who will therefore have to work harder getting rid of theirs.
-I am still in culture shock and feel sad about this desire to eradicate innocent natural plants (including forget-me-nots, lilies of the valley, and many other beautiful wildflowers which don't cause any harm.)," said one expat in Toronto.
+I am still in culture shock and feel sad about this desire to eradicate innocent natural plants (including forget-me-nots, lilies of the valley, and many other beautiful wildflowers which don't cause any harm.)," remarked one member in Toronto.

 GeoBlueGeoBlue